ylando2/TinyOs-coroutine-framework/README.md

 About
 ---------------------
-A few years ago, I wrote programs for real sensors.
+A few years ago, I wrote programs for sensors.
 Sensors are very small (the size of a matchbox) computers with a usb connection and radio device.
 I try to write in sentilla but it took too much memory for real world use.
-I try to write on tiny-os but nesc and callback style can became ugly fast.
+I try to write on TinyOs but nesc and callback style can became ugly fast.
-Then I discovered a way to emulate the threads of sentilla on tiny-os.
+Then I discovered a way to emulate the threads of sentilla on TinyOs.
 It is done by using coroutine build on a duff device.
 I do not have those devices around me anymore.
 If you want me to maintain/expand the framework you can hire me as